Draconizations/LnzLive/GUIDE.md

 Hold X, Y, or Z while dragging to constrain movement to that axis.

 ### Scale a ball
-SHIFT + ALT + left-click and drag to resize a ball interactively.

-The size change will be reflected in the Ballz Info or Add Ball line in the LNZ.
+SHIFT + ALT + left-click and drag to resize a ball interactively, which will show and snap to valid sizes.
+The size change will be reflected in the `[Ballz Info]` or `[Add Ball]` line in the LNZ.

 ## Tools menu